 During the annual 24-Hour Party, Walt Disney World’s Magic Kingdom, Disneyland & Disney California Adventure are open for 24 consecutive hours from 6 am until 6 am!
 Despite being a holiday weekend, Memorial Day is not too busy.
 This 24-Hour Party falls on the Friday before Memorial Day weekend, making it the perfect time to take a long weekend trip to Walt Disney World or Disneyland.
 (Note: the 24-hour party has yet to be confirmed for 2016 as of April 3, 2016, and there’s some speculation that it’ll occur in June this year.)

-Based upon our experiences last year, here are some tips for enjoying these special events if you’re going to be Walt Disney World or Disneyland, and also some tips for those of you watching the fun from home!
+Based upon our experiences at the parties, here are some tips for enjoying these special events if you’re going to be Walt Disney World or Disneyland, and also some tips for those of you watching the fun from home!
 While this planning guide is a great primer, if you want a better idea of what to expect during the 24 hour event, I strongly encourage you to read our trip report from the “One More Disney Day” 24 hour event or last year’s Memorial Day Walt Disney World Trip Report.
 Even if you’re not going, there are some pretty photos from the events!
 This post was originally written for the first party, and it has been updated for each of the two parties since.

 This is probably a no-brainer, right?
 Well, more specifically, take photos of things most guests wouldn’t normally see.
 It’s rare for Disneyland and Walt Disney World guests to be able to photograph a sunrise, and most guests also aren’t in the parks at 3 or 4 am to take photos, either.
 Take advantage of these opportunities and grab some unique photos.
 Photograph the sunrise from the Tomorrowland Transit Authority or over the castle!
 Grab a photo of the clocks on Main Street at 5 am!
 Get shots you normally couldn’t get (for photo ideas from past events, check out my Disney photos).